 Some people feel they need to throw things, such as toys, rocks – all kinds of items really.
 This is harmful to animals and dangerous to visitors and observers.
 Some animals don’t even know the difference between toys and food and may get sick from eating something they shouldn’t.
-And yes, true, a few animals move slowly or lay still when hunting, and some visitors who want to see them be more active, try to incite an action by throwing stuff.
+And yes, true, a few animals move slowly or lay still when hunting, and some visitors who want to see them be more active, try to incite action by throwing stuff.
 But by doing so you could hit and seriously hurt them.
 So please refrain from throwing anything into the homes of the animals, as well as remind your human companions that this could be dangerous.

 Keep your food to yourselves.
-People food is bad for wildlife.
+People-food is bad for wildlife.

 Follow your favorite animals’ rules.
 Search and read about the culture and etiquette before visiting them.

 We humans are very sensitive to our own culture and traditions.
 We have a tendency to be or feel hurt when one does not respect our culture.
-It then takes a conscious effort to reason, then accept and forgive that a visitor might have acted unknowingly.
+It takes a conscious effort to reason, then accept and forgive that a visitor might have acted unknowingly.

-Let’s take the example of the gorilla etiquette.
-Looking straight into the eyes of a silverback (or any other member of the group) is a direct aggression.
+Let’s take the example of gorilla etiquette.
+Looking straight into the eyes of a silverback (or any other member of the group) is direct aggression.
 When it comes to the silverback, it simply means that his authority is challenged.
-And it most certainly is seen as a challenge when people try to do the chest beating – even when it comes from a little girl (as in that instance when a gorilla nearly broke the glass of his enclosure).
-It does not matter that they may have had to learn that it’s not necessarily an aggression when it comes from human visitors.
-Be sure that it still is ingrained in them that straight looking is usually an aggression.
+And it most certainly is seen as a challenge when people try to do the chest- beating – even when it comes from a little girl (as in that instance when a gorilla nearly broke the glass of his enclosure).
+It does not matter that they may have had to learn that it’s not necessarily aggression when it comes from human visitors.
+You can be sure that it still is ingrained in them that straight-looking is usually aggression.
 Remember also that they have been removed directly, or generationally out of their natural habitat to have humans parading past looking at them – would you be as accepting?
-So how about showing a little respect?
-We are in their “given home” after all.
+So how about we show compassion and remember that we are in their home after all (assigned by humans, yes, but theirs nevertheless).
 Besides you might have the wonderful surprise to see a mother coming closer to you, to check who is this human squatting (so as to not be at a higher level than them) and looking sideways in a humble posture at the edge of their enclosure… Priceless!

 In the countryside, litter doesn’t have a friend.
 It doesn’t have anybody who’s saying, ‘Wait a minute, this is really starting to get out of control.’– Bill Bryson